 Grant Wahl, renowned soccer journalist, dies at Qatar World Cup

 Renowned soccer journalist Grant Wahl has died, the U.S. Soccer Federation reported Friday.
-Wahl was in Qatar covering the World Cup when he passed away.
+Wahl, 48, was in Qatar covering the World Cup when he passed away.

 Wahl suffered a heart attack Friday in the press box at the stadium where Argentina and Netherlands played their quarterfinal match, a person familiar with the situation told CBS News.
 Wahl had sent several tweets during the match.